smsUTAR/CourtEaseV8/README.md

 5. Created 2 new Models (Court and Booking)

 6. Created 2 new database migrations (make sure u migrate both by specifying the paths)

+7. Create 5 new routes in routes/web.php

+8. Create 3 new views

+9. Recreate the court table(add a new column name status)